DavidJohnChartrand/toronto-fire-incidents-project.io/README.md

 The ward data was modified with the addition of the population density of each ward allowing us to determine if the was a correlation between the dollar damage in each ward and the population density.

 ## Authors
-This data has been collected, aggregated, and visualised by Youssouf Ismael Youssouf, and David Chartrand.
+This data has been collected, aggregated, and visualised by Natalia Ebralidze, Eric Liu, Youssouf Ismael Youssouf, and David Chartrand.